Ganbare-Lucifer/xv117s-brutal-doom-monster-expansion/README.md

 DISCLAIMER: This is an open project for people to voluntarily contribute here, I do not own most of the things here.
 Most of the monsters seen here are from Realm667.

-Spriters Credits: Ganbare-Lucifer, Craneo, Keeper, Vader, Amuscaria and even more people whose I don't know who made the sprites.
+Spriters Credits: Ganbare-Lucifer, Craneo, Keeper, Vader, Amuscaria, NMN and even more people whose I don't know who made the sprites.

 Coders Credits: Would be glad to know who coded the previous attempts.